jack-bradshaw/monorepo/presubmit/README.md

 # Presubmit

-Automated pre-submission checks that must pass before code can be merged into main.
+Automated checks that must pass before code can be merged into main.

 Run with:

 ```
-bash manifest.sh
+bash presubmit.sh
 ```